-The ADDITIONAL-ADDRESS-FAMILY attribute MAY be present in Allocate or Refresh requests.
+This attribute is used by clients to request the allocation of a IPv4 and IPv6 address type from a server.
+It is encoded in the same way as REQUESTED-ADDRESS-FAMILY Section 15.6.
+The ADDITIONAL-ADDRESS-FAMILY attribute MAY be present in Allocate request.
 The attribute value of 0x02 (IPv6 address) is the only valid value in Allocate request.